rillonline/writing/signs-and-wonders.md

 someone less fortunate than me, sharing the good news with you.

 Tabitha is a wonder not just for the first century people of Joppa.
-She is a sign of Jesus’ comfort and assurance for each one of you.
+She is a sign of Jesus' promises and assurance for each one of you.
 Peter presents Tabitha not just to the widows in some far off city long ago but to you so that you may be certain that death is not the last word.
 Jesus won the victory